Iraq: UNESCO supports reconstruction of Mosul treasures – DW – 02/05/2025

 Cultural monuments or infrastructure?

 According to UNESCO, the restoration work has created 6,000 new jobs in Mosul.
-Over 1,300 young people have been trained in traditional trades such as carpentry, stonemasonry and painting.
+More than 1,300 young people have been trained in traditional trades such as carpentry, stonemasonry and painting.

-On February 5, UNESCO Director-General Audrey Azoulay will travel to Mosul to visit the restored buildings at the end of the construction period.
-The official inauguration ceremony by Iraqi Prime Minister Mohammed Shia Sudani will take place at a later date.
+On February 5, UNESCO Director-General Audrey Azoulay traveled to Mosul to visit the restored buildings at the end of the construction period.
+The official inauguration ceremony by Iraqi Prime Minister Mohammed Shia Sudani was set to take place at a later date.

 Yet the project is not over yet.
 A lot of time, money and manpower is still needed before Mosul's infrastructure is fully restored.
 There are still plans to create meeting places such as parks and large squares and the largest hospital in the region: the Ibn Sina Hospital.
 While this is still in the planning stages, Mosul International Airport is expected to reopen this year.